 A degrading trend is an increase in most water quality indicators, such as phosphorus and nitrogen concentrations.
 However, for visual clarity indicators (black disc and Secchi disc depth) and the Macroinvertebrate Community Index (MCI), a degradation is a decrease in value.

-A 'very likely degrading' trend is given when there is 90 - 100% likelihood of a degrading trend.
-A 'likely degrading' trend is given when there is 67 - 90% likelihood of a degrading trend.
+When the trend evaluation method reports confidence in a degrading trend of between 90 and 100%, we assign a 'very likely degrading' trend.
+When the method reports confidence between 67 and 90% we assign a 'likely degrading' trend.
 The lower likelihood reflects the fact that while these is an indication of a degrading trend, there is less statistical support for it.

 Trend Not Assessed